 Advertisment

 How was your initial experience in karting?
 How has your coach helped you perform well overall?

 It was great.
 It’s different than other sports and that's what makes it unique.
 Akbar Ebrahim, my super coach was an amazing formula racer in his time.
-He always wants me to win, he sets the kart to have the best result, helps me improve on my weak points.
+He always wants me to win, he sets the kart to have the best result and helps me improve on my weak points.
 Sohil Shah, a formula racer also coached me for X-30 alongside Yash Aradhya who is a Bal Puruskar awardee.
 All my coaches helped me improve.

+Advertisment